The-AI-Alliance/open-trusted-data-initiative/docs/catalog.markdown

 | :---------------- | :-------------- | :------- | :--------- |
 | **SemiKong** | An open model training dataset for semiconductor technology | [Hugging Face](https://huggingface.co/datasets/pentagoniac/SemiKong_Training_Datset){:target="semikong-dataset"} | 2024-09-01 |

-## Make Your Contributions!
+<h2>Make Your Contributions!</h2>

 To expand this catalog, we [welcome contributions]({{site.baseurl}}/contributing).

 <!-- To expand this catalog, we not only [welcome contributions]({{site.baseurl}}/contributing), but we plan to seek out qualified datasets leveraging other sources of information about them, such as the [Data Provenance Initiative](https://www.dataprovenance.org/){:target="dp"}, [Hugging Face](https://huggingface.co/datasets){:target="hf-datasets"}, and others (TBD). -->

-## Other Ways to Search For Datasets
+<h2>Other Ways to Search For Datasets</h2>

 Until our catalog search is fully operational, there are several ways you can search for datasets that match your criteria.

-### Hugging Face Hub Search
+<h3>Hugging Face Hub Search</h3>

 You can do [full-text search](https://huggingface.co/search/full-text?type=dataset){:target="hf-search"} for datasets, models, and organization spaces in the [Hugging Face Hub](https://huggingface.co/){:target="hf-hub"}.
 Uncheck _models_ and _spaces_ on the left-hand side to limit your search to datasets.

 For example, searching for _apache croissant_ finds datasets licensed with the Apache 2.0 license that support Croissant metadata.
 However, using _cdla_ (for Common Data License Agreement) instead of _apache_ also finds a dataset named _CDLA_.

-### Google Dataset Search
+<h3>Google Dataset Search</h3>

 [Google Dataset Search](https://datasetsearch.research.google.com/){:target="google-ds-search"} is a powerful search engine that finds datasets matching specific criteria across a range of repositories, including Hugging Face.

-For example, [this query](https://datasetsearch.research.google.com/search?src=0&query=*&docid=L2cvMTFsZjZjY25jbg%3D%3D&filters=WyJbXCJoYXNfY3JvaXNzYW50X2Zvcm1hdFwiXSIsIltcImZpZWxkX29mX3N0dWR5XCIsW1wibmF0dXJhbF9zY2llbmNlc1wiXV0iLCJbXCJpc19hY2Nlc3NpYmxlX2Zvcl9mcmVlXCJdIl0%3D&property=aXNfYWNjZXNzaWJsZV9mb3JfZnJlZQ%3D%3D){:target="google-ds-search-example"} finds datasets with [Croissant metadata]() that have permissive licenses allowing free and commercial use, and are focused on the natural sciences.
+For example, [this query](https://datasetsearch.research.google.com/search?src=0&query=*&docid=L2cvMTFsZjZjY25jbg%3D%3D&filters=WyJbXCJoYXNfY3JvaXNzYW50X2Zvcm1hdFwiXSIsIltcImZpZWxkX29mX3N0dWR5XCIsW1wibmF0dXJhbF9zY2llbmNlc1wiXV0iLCJbXCJpc19hY2Nlc3NpYmxlX2Zvcl9mcmVlXCJdIl0%3D&property=aXNfYWNjZXNzaWJsZV9mb3JfZnJlZQ%3D%3D){:target="google-ds-search-example"} finds datasets with [Croissant metadata](https://mlcommons.org/working-groups/data/croissant/){:target="croissant"} that have permissive licenses allowing free and commercial use, and are focused on the natural sciences.